interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Each bit represents a different suite of features.
 Each type of condition depends on one or more feature suites.
 If an implementation supports all feature suites that a certain type depends on, the implementation MUST support that condition type.
 The list of known types and feature suites is the IANA maintained [Crypto-Condition Type Registry](#crypto-conditions-type-registry) .

 Conditions contain a bitmask of types which they require the implementation to support.
 Implementations provide a bitmask of types they support.

+The bitmask is encoded as a varint to minimize space usage.

 ## Condition {#condition-format}
 Below are the string and binary encoding formats for a condition.
 In both, the featureBitmask is the boolean OR of the feature suite bitmasks of the top-level condition type and all subcondition types, recursively.